Timothy Pilgrim is a native of Montana and an associate professor emeritus at Western Washington University (WWU) in Bellingham, near Seattle.

 Pilgrim has a B.S. in education (major in English) from Western Montana College, an M.A. in English from the University of Montana, and an M.A. and a Ph.D. in Communications from the University of Washington.

-Pilgrim’s doctoral dissertation was published as a book titled Nothing Ventured, Nothing Gained (Ablex) in the late 1990s, and examines the effectiveness of competing newspapers which joined forces.
+Pilgrim’s doctoral dissertation was published as a book titled Nothing Ventured, Nothing Gained (Ablex) in the late 1990s, and examines the effectiveness of competing newspapers which join advertising, printing and distribution functions.

-Pilgrim’s M.A. thesis in communications explored false light invasion of privacy by media, and Pilgrim published numerous scholarly articles and book chapters about media law, economics and privacy.
+Pilgrim’s M.A. thesis in communications focuses on media law and explores false light invasion of privacy by media.
+Pilgrim has also published numerous scholarly articles and book chapters about mass media, media law, economics and privacy.

 Pilgrim worked temporarily at different times as a newspaper reporter and editor, and as a correspondent, free-lancer and photographer — and in high school edited the newspaper.